Toyota TF106

-The Toyota TF106/TF106B is a Formula One car developed and engineered by Toyota for competing in the 2006 Formula One season.
-The chassis was designed by Mike Gascoyne, John Litjens and Nicoló Petrucci with the engine being designed by Luca Marmorini.
+The Toyota TF106 is a Formula One car developed and engineered by Toyota for competing in the 2006 Formula One season.
+The chassis was designed by Mike Gascoyne, John Litjens and Nicolò Petrucci with the engine being designed by Luca Marmorini.
 The car is an evolution of the previous year's TF105.
 The team began testing the car in November 2005, months earlier than any other team.

 2006 season

+The TF106 was officially launched on 14 January 2006 in France.
 After a highly successful 2005 season, hopes were high that Toyota would be a force in the 2006 season.
 However, from the off it was clear that this was not to be.
 In Bahrain, neither driver made it through to the pole position shoot-out, indeed Ralf Schumacher failed even to make the second round.
 This bad form continued for some months with the only highlight being Ralf's podium in Australia, which remained the team's best result that season.
 At Monaco a B version of the car was introduced but the effect was not immediate and it was not until Canada that Jarno Trulli scored his first points of the season.
 Toyota finished the standings in 6th place with 35 points, 2 spots lower than in 2005, when they scored 88 points.

+Sponsorship and livery

+The TF106's livery continued the Toyota color scheme established in previous years and was based on the parent company's corporate design.
+The car's base color was white, complemented by red accents on the nose, sidepods, and front wing.
+Additional blue elements were incorporated through the logo of main sponsor Panasonic.
+Intel and automotive supplier Denso also carried advertising on the car.